 Evidence-Based Practice Protocol

 The National Guideline Clearinghouse protocol on medication management provides several interventions and practices that nurses can carry out in order to reduce the chance of having a medication error.
 Some interventions that nurses can do in order to prevent errors are to “reconcile proposed new orders with past medication uses by labeling all medication containers from home, including over the counter medications, review all community physician documentation, and clarify any discrepancies or questionable orders with their original source (National Guideline Clearing House [NGCH]).”
-The reassure you that these protocols are only served as guidelines to the patients and do not serve as specific treatment for any one patient.
+Need yearThe? reassure you that these protocols are only served as guidelines to the patients and do not serve as specific treatment for any one patient.
 The Clearinghouse has several topics concerning medication orders such as telephone orders for medication, written orders, transcription of orders, provider pharmacy receipt of medication orders, provider pharmacy dispensing medication, and monitoring therapeutic benefits and adverse consequences of medication.
 Each of these topics have risk reduction strategies listed under them.
 Although what is listed is not an exact copy of rules to follow, considering rules are different at every medical facility, these guidelines are very helpful in determining ways to prevent medication errors.

 Impact of Protocol on Nurses, Patients and the Profession

 Following protocol has a huge effect on nurses, as well as their overall profession.
 The protocol guideline, Medication Management, describes ways in how to prevent medication errors and what nurses can do in order to ensure that this does not happen.
 One major process that nurses can follow in order to ensure that they are giving the correct medication is to follow the six rights of medication.
 According to Sylvester Foote and John Coleman, authors of Medication Administration: The Implementation Process of Bar-Coding for Medication Administration to Enhance Medication Safety, which was the first article used, “ the nurse needs to be sure that he/she is delivering the right drug, to the right patient, at the right time, at the right dose, per the right route, and for the right reason (Foote & Coleman, 2008).”
 Unfortunately, medication errors in the hospital happen often so these guidelines are used daily.
 Nurses should try to prevent errors as much as possible by following the six rights.
 “Indirectly, the trauma of an error experienced by the nurse affects confidence and nursing practice (Foote & Coleman, 2008).”
-The nurse should not only double check with another nurse on certain medications, but checking the MRA more than once is always a good way to check yourself in order to make sure that you are performing the correct care for each patient.
+The nurse should not only double check with another nurse on certain medications, but checking the MRASpell this out before using abreviation more than once is always a good way to check yourself in order to make sure that you are performing the correct care for each patient.
 “Medication administration is a critical skill of the professional nurse, who must understand and follow various steps in the drug administration process to assure patient safety (Foote & Coleman, 2008).”
 If a medication error does occur, the nurse is putting that patient at risk.
 “Medication errors have serious direct and indirect results and are usually the consequence of a breakdown in a very complex system (Sylvester & Coleman).”
 The patient could be allergic to that medication if given the wrong medication, the patient can overdose on the medication if the wrong dosage is given, or the patients can develop toxicity if the wrong medication is given along with other ones that it could possibly interfere with.

 Article 1